sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 concentration, psionic foci are items that allow creatures with psionic abilities to concentrate on two powers.
 Their rarity and cost can vary greatly from planet to planet.
 Cyberware that serves as a psionic focus can be found under Enhancement Implants below.

-A psionic focus allows a creature to concentrate on more than one psionic power simultaneously as long as the sum of the powersí levels is less than or equal to their power rating.
-If the manifesterís concentration is disrupted, such as if they are pushed or take damage, they roll for both powers individually.
-Both powersí effects still end early if the manifester is killed or incapacitated.
+A psionic focus allows a creature to concentrate on more than one psionic power simultaneously as long as the sum of the powers√≠ levels is less than or equal to their power rating.
+If the manifester√≠s concentration is disrupted, such as if they are pushed or take damage, they roll for both powers individually.
+Both powers√≠ effects still end early if the manifester is killed or incapacitated.

 **Table: Psionic Foci**

 **Item Cost Weight**

-Knotted Focus 150 cr ó Synthetic Crystal 200 cr 3 lbs Imbued Emblem 225 cr ó
+Knotted Focus 150 cr √≥ Synthetic Crystal 200 cr 3 lbs Imbued Emblem 225 cr √≥

 Psychic Crystals